Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 So it's already like it's...

-Two-thirds have been deported already.
+So two-thirds have been deported already, wow.

 So here's what they did.

-Along with fellow Swedish diplomats, he issued protective passports.
+Along with fellow Swedish diplomats,

-They were called Schutzpass.
+They were called Schutz Pass.

 So they had these little passes that were like, no, I'm Swedish.